-The number of RSV cases reported as hospitalised in the past week increased in adults but remained stable among children (Figure 13).
+In the past week, the number of RSV cases reported as hospitalised increased in both children and adults.
+(Figure 13).

 Figure 13.
-Number of notified RSV cases hospitalised in WA by week, 2023 to 2024 YTD
+Number of notified RSV cases hospitalised by week, WA, 2022 to 2024 YTD

-Non-influenza respiratory virus detections at PathWest increased slightly in the past week (Figure 14).
-The most common non-influenza respiratory virus detected was human parainfluenza (33 cases).
+Non-influenza respiratory virus detections at PathWest increased in the past week (Figure 14).
+The most common non-influenza respiratory virus detected was rhinovirus (154 cases), followed by RSV (145 cases).